Which United Airlines credit card is right for you? Our guide will help you decide.

 - 1 mile per dollar spent on other purchases

-United Airlines credit card benefits you’ll receive include two United Club passes, a first free checked bag, a $100 credit toward Global Entry or TSA Precheck membership, priority boarding, 25% off in-flight purchases and no foreign transaction fees.
+United Airlines credit card benefits you’ll receive include two United Club passes, a first free checked bag, up to a $100 credit toward Global Entry or TSA Precheck membership, priority boarding, 25% off in-flight purchases and no foreign transaction fees.
 Not only are these perks ideal for frequent United flyers who want a convenient travel experience, but they can help cardholders save money, too.
 This card does charge a $95 annual fee, but it’s waived the first year.

 Best for frequent United flyers: United Quest℠ Card